JoshuaMarkle/domjudge-aws-instructions/README.md

 chmod +x /home/ubuntu
 ```

+*Note: this is probably because I installed domjudge in my home directory haha*

 Now, you should be able to see the DOMJudge website with a login (`http://public_ip/domjudge`).

+If you have any other errors, sorry :/

 # Installing DOMJudge Judges